Reelight SL120 Bike Lights – Lights that are ALWAYS ON

 Bottom Line on Reelight SL120 Bike Lights

-Reelight SL120 bike lights will not light your way through a dark forest.
-However, they are always there and always on, free, once installed.
+Reelight SL120 are always there and always on, with no running costs.
 So even if they save my life only once, it’ll be money very well spent.
 My opinion is that it’s well worth while to shell out a few of your hard-earned dollars on these clever and possibly life-saving bike lights.
 You can have the whole set shipped from Amazon for about $50.
 (Sale price – might not still be applicable.)
-You can also buy them from Amazon.ca, and at Amazon.uk.

 To read much more about bike lights, see Average Joe Cyclist Guide to Bike Lights.
-If you also want a light that will enable you to see your way in pitch darkness, see my review on the Lumintrail headlight.
+If you want a light that will enable you to see your way in pitch darkness, see my review on the super bright Lumintrail headlight.